 • use of ICT to enhance learning, through use of Interactive Whiteboards and, shortly, with the use of tablets

 1) Attendance and Punctuality.
-Attendance and punctuality to Mathematics lessons is essential.
+Attendance and punctuality in mathematics lessons is essential.
 If you do miss a lesson, please see your teacher and catch up with the work missed.

 2) Maximum effort in lesson.
 Arrive at lessons prepared for learning.
 Ensure you have the correct equipment and are prepared mentally to learn.
 Follow your teacher’s instructions, listen attentively to explanations and ask for help if unsure.
 Maximum effort is essential.